BruceHaley/ExportPipelineDefinitions/README.md

 - It writes the pipeline names to a spreadsheet.

 **Benefits:**
-- This lets you key-word search all pipelines at once using "Find in Files" in Visual Studio or VS Code or similar.
+- This lets you key-word search all pipelines at once using "Find in Files" in Visual Studio or VS Code, or similar.
-- If you run this app periodically and save the results, you will have a pipeline history archive.
+- If you run this app periodically and save the results, you will have your own pipeline history archive.
 - If you manage a large number of ADO pipelines, **you need this app.**

 Note: The exported .json files are not in a format that can be imported using the Azure DevOps UI.